evanx/component-validator/README.md

 A plugin conforms to a certain specification at the time of its writing.
 Therefore `spec` must clearly include the version.
 Moreover it can tersely specify a "preset" which is required to support its variant implementation.

 The supervisor makes special provision for some specs, version and presets.
-For example, the supervisor might optionally apply the above-mentioned transform as required by the component's `spec` preset e.g. `icp` for "implicit class properties."
+For example, the supervisor might optionally apply the above-mentioned transform, as demanded by the component's `spec` preset e.g. `icp` for "implicit class properties."

 ### Meta module validation